geomstats.geometry.stratified package#

 • geodesic (function) – Geodesic function in GraphSpace.

-• graph_to_permute (array-like, shape=[…, n_nodes, n_nodes]) – Graph to align.
+• point (array-like, shape=[…, n_nodes, n_nodes]) – Graph to align.

 Returns:

-dist (array-like, shape=[…, n_nodes]) – Distance between the graph_to_permute and the geodesic.
+dist (array-like, shape=[…, n_nodes]) – Distance between the point and the geodesic.

-property s#
+property s_grid#

 Save the domain discretization.